-September 2017: Margaret travels to Prague for a concert performance of her 'Cosmic Wheel of the Zodiac' song cycle by the Prague Mixed Choir at 7.30pm on the 14th of September in the concert hall of the Czech Music Museum.
-The choir will be recording the cycle for the forthcoming PARMA recordings CD.
+14th September 2017: Margaret travelled to Prague for a concert performance of her 'Cosmic Wheel of the Zodiac' song cycle by the Prague Mixed Chamber Choir and soloists in the concert hall of the Czech Music Museum.
+The choir also recorded the cycle for the forthcoming PARMA recordings CD.
 Check out the performance page for video clips of the performance.

 'Warm Winds in Havana' suite for Saxophone Quartet and Percussion, recorded in Cuba last year, has been on air on many Jazz Radio programs around the world and was featured on radio HRT Croatia on April 10th this year.
 ABRAZO compilation CD.

 * the craft of music including musicianship, theory and ear-training

 Her accelerated learning techniques foster easy learning for both children and adults.
 In particular Margaret has many years of experience teaching adult beginners to play in the shortest possible time using her 'playing made easy' techniques.

 ***Margaret is the major contributing writer of the written component of AMEB's Music Craft student workbooks - Preliminary to Fourth Grade.
 (The aural questions for this course were devised by Robert Keane)

 Lessons and master classes with Margaret Brandman can be arranged by private consultation.